 “This collaborative effort reflects the invaluable role aviation can play in conservation,” said Jim Becker, CEO of LightHawk.
 “By minimizing stress and facilitating efficient transport, we support critical conservation efforts for the recovery and long-term survival of these and other endangered species.”

 This marks the second transport mission by LightHawk as part of Colorado Park and Wildlife’s wolf reintroduction plan, mandated by voters in Colorado.
-Previous flights in December 2023 involved the relocation of 10 gray wolves from Oregon to Colorado, with the animals later released back into their natural habitats.
+Previous flights in December 2023 involved the relocation of ten gray wolves from Oregon to Colorado, with the animals later released back into their natural habitats.

 As the leader in conservation aviation, LightHawk collaborated with CPW to ensure the safe and efficient transport of the imperiled wolves.
 LightHawk’s volunteer pilot donated over 30 hours of turbine aircraft time to facilitate the movement of the 15 wolves to Colorado.
 These flights are part of LightHawk’s broader nationwide commitment to supporting endangered species recovery and promoting ecosystem health through the strategic use of aerial resources.